Published: Nov. 5, 2010

 Cochlear implants have significant long-term success and the technology continues to improve.
 Updates to the device are done externally, and additional surgeries should not be necessary throughout the life of the device.

-Duke specialists have developed a special hearing test that ensures an extremely low failure rate for cochlear implants.
 Your neurotologist and audiologist will work together to perform this test to determine if you are a good candidate for the procedure.

 If a cochlear implant is the right treatment choice for you, you will have a computed tomography (CT) or magnetic resonance imaging (MRI) and a pneumovax vaccine prior to receiving your implant.

 Cochlear implants are performed as an outpatient surgical procedure under general anesthesia.
 You will be allowed to return home the same day, and recovery time is usually quite minimal.
 You will receive specific post-operative care instructions prior to your surgery.